Almost every blockchain job form asks for my LinkedIn link — what makes a recruiter trust it fast?

 @TrG6JIR

-When I apply to jobs, often the job application forms have mandatory condition to add LinkedIn profile link.
+When I apply to jobs, many blockchain job forms now make LinkedIn mandatory.

-Then I see others posting confidently about DeFi, Rust, or audits, and I end up closing the app.
+Then I see others sharing thoughts on DeFi, Rust, audits, or projects with confidence, and I end up closing the app.

-Would love to hear what worked for others who’ve been through this phase.
+And how do you start sharing publicly without feeling judged every time?
+Would love to hear what worked for others who’ve gone through this phase.

 Replies